What Is Peptide Mapping?

 Principles of the Test

-Peptide mapping is a critical analytical technique used to confirm protein identity, sequence integrity, and structural modifications.
-It involves enzymatically digesting a protein into smaller peptides, separating them by chromatography, and analyzing them using high-resolution mass spectrometry.
+Peptide mapping is an advanced analytical technique used to confirm protein identity, sequence integrity, and structural modifications.
+It works by digesting proteins into peptides, separating them by chromatography, and analyzing them with high-resolution mass spectrometry.

 Read more about Peptide Mapping